nasa-gcn/architect-plugin-search/README.md

 This is a [plugin](https://arc.codes/docs/en/guides/plugins/overview) for [Architect](https://arc.codes/) that provisions managed [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) for the application.

-When you are using Architect's [sandbox](https://arc.codes/docs/en/reference/cli/sandbox) mode, the plugin [downloads and runs Elasticsearch locally](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html#elasticsearch-install-packages).
+When you are using Architect's [sandbox](https://arc.codes/docs/en/reference/cli/sandbox) mode, the plugin [downloads and runs OpenSearch locally](https://opensearch.org/downloads.html#opensearch).

 Pair this pacakge with [@nasa-gcn/architect-functions-search](https://github.com/nasa-gcn/architect-functions-search) to connect to the service from your Node.js Lambda function code.